marijnh/Eloquent-JavaScript/19_paint.md

 This rather cumbersome pattern, in which `Object.assign` is used to first add the properties of `state` to an empty object, and then overwrite some of those with the properties from `update`, is common in JavaScript code that uses ((immutable)) objects.
-There is work underway to ((standard))ize a notation in which the triple-dot operator can be used in object expressions to add all properties from another object.
+A more convenient notation for this, in which the triple-dot operator can be used in object expressions to add all properties from another object, is in the final stages of being standardized.
 With that addition, you could write `{...state, ...update}`.
-But at the time of writing this hasn't officially been added to the language yet, and the notation doesn't yet work in all browsers.
+But at the time of writing this doesn't yet work in all browsers.

 ## DOM building